Convex-Dev/design/cad/004_accounts/README.md

 If a state transition causes an update to information in the account record (e.g. changing a definition in the environment), the new state MUST reflect the account update.

+The account record (`AccountStatus` in the standard reference implementation) MUST be a valid CVM Record data structure with Keyword keys as follows:
+- `:sequence` - sequence number of the account, initally `0`
+- `:key` - account key, may be `nil` to indicate an actor, otherwise a 32 byte Blob representing an Ed25519 public key
+- `:balance` - integer balance of the account in Convex copper coins
+- `:allowance` - unused memory allowance of the account, normally `0` but may be higher (e.g. if a memory accounting refund occured)
+- `:holdings` - map of holdings of the account, attributed to any other accounts which have utilised `set-holding` (e.g. token actors)
+- `:controller` - a controller account, which has the power to issue commands for this account (e.g. `eval-as`)
+- `:environment` - a map of symbols to defined values in the account, initially `{}`
+- `:metadata` - a map of symbols to metadata for values defined in the account, if any.
+Initially `{}`

+### Sequence Number

+The sequence number MUST indicate the number of transactions which have been executed for this account.

+The sequence number MUST be `0` for a new account, or any account for which transactions have never been previously executed (e.g. an immutable actor)

+The sequence number MUST increase by `1` for each correctly signed transaction executed.

 ### Account Key

 Each account MAY have a single account key.